YMCA fall sports camps open for registration

 Ages: Two divisions, grades 3-5 (5:30-6:30 p.m.) and grades 6-8 (6:30-7:30 p.m.)

-When: Registration is open from July 1 to Sept.
+When: Registration is open until Sept.
 23. Practices begin on Sept.
 24 and games will begin on Oct.
 10 to Nov.
 21.

 Where: Venice YMCA Gymnasium.